 Logging into Snowflake¶

-When logging into Snowflake for the first time, we recommend using either the web-based user interface or SnowSQL (the command line client available for download from the interface).
+In the early stages of getting started with Snowflake, we recommend logging in using either the web-based user interface or SnowSQL (the command line client available for download from the interface).

 Then, once you’re more familiar with Snowflake, you can explore connecting to Snowflake using other methods.